A Home in the Country - Life in Adams County

 Dairy cows are a sight to see as they graze in a pasture on a sunny morning.
 What would Thanksgiving be without a turkey?
 These animals make appetizing contributions to our daily diet.
 The less pleasant side of raising livestock and poultry is the manure they produce.
 Manure handling is a necessity for fertilizing fields on farms and sometimes causes odors and flies.
 Most farmers must use public roads to move farm equipment and crops between fields.
 Be cautious when passing farm machinery on the road.
 Always watch carefully to make sure the machinery is not about to turn left and there are no oncoming vehicles before you pass.
 Losing a few minutes on the road is a small price to pay for safety and for the other benefits of living in a rural community.

 Pennsylvania has laws protecting the right to farm.
-One law allows Agricultural Security Areas (ASA).
-An ASA gives farmers protection from nuisance lawsuits that might interfere with normal farming operations.
-New residents unfamiliar with farm operations must understand that farming produces sights, smells, and sounds that they may not have experienced in urban settings.
+Agricultural Security Areas are intended to promote the viability of our ag industry and mitigate the impact of development in rural areas.
+Participating farmers are entitled to special consideration from local government regulations regarding farming activities, and protection from nuisance challenges, thus encouraging the continued use of the land for productive agricultural purposes.
+New residents unfamiliar with farm operations soon learn that farming produces sights, smells, and sounds that they may not have experienced in urban settings.

 Difficulties or worries associated with manure and crop sprays are best handled among friends instead of in court.
 If you are thinking about living next to a farm or orchard, why not take a plate of cookies over to your farm neighbor and say hello.
-Get to know your farm neighbors.
 Knowing your farm neighbors makes it more likely that they will listen to your concerns about the farm operation and prevents problems from becoming intense community conflicts.
 Many farmers are willing to give you a call before they spray or spread manure, so you can bring in the laundry and the kids.

 You also can help maintain neighborly relations with the farmers around you by respecting their property rights as much as you expect them to respect yours.
 Farms are private property and you should not be on farmland unless the owner has specifically given you the right to use it.
 Riding motorcycles, all-terrain vehicles, or snowmobiles through fields can damage soil and crops.